It’s not your imagination.

 After all, her periods were coming like clockwork each month.

-During early perimenopause, most women experience their usual monthly periods, but skip an ovulation from time to time.
+During early-perimenopause, most women experience their usual monthly periods but skip ovulation from time to time.
 This event typically goes unnoticed because most women don’t feel any different when they ovulate.

 Skipping ovulation created a hormone shift in Sue’s body.